60 Minutes season 57

 60 Minutes 57th season aired from September 15, 2024, to May 18, 2025.
 Full-time hosts included Lesley Stahl, Scott Pelley and Bill Whitaker.
 Reporters include Sharyn Alfonsi, Anderson Cooper, Cecilia Vega and Jon Wertheim.
 Additional coverage is provided by Norah O'Donnell in Washington, D.C. for episode 2, Holly Williams in Kyiv for episode 9, and Margaret Brennan on cryptocurrencies for episode 13.

 The seventh episode on October 27, 2024 received the highest ratings of the season.

+Reception

+Neilsen ratings

+Season 57 was ranked 49th with U. S. average viewership of 8.7 million.
+Tied with Law & Order: Special Victims Unit.
+Starting with the 2024–2025 reason, Nielsen changed from a seven-day to 35-day, cross-platform rating system that measures viewers who may stream or watch linear programming.